ActianCorp/integration-platform-docs/docs/integration-manager/admin/aggregator-service.md

 `POST: [server base url]/api/aggregators?type=jobconfigs&id=[entity id]`

 These messages will be aggregated according to the corresponding entry in `aggregator-config.yml`.
-When the number of messages received equals completion-size, or the completion-timeout is reached after the last message is received, then the aggregated message will be submitted to `[server base url]/api/jobconfigs/[entity id]/listener`.
-The aggregated message can be accessed through djmessage 'msg1' within the dataconnect process.
+When the number of messages received equals `completion-size`, or the `completion-timeout` is reached after the last message is received, then the aggregated message will be submitted to `[server base url]/api/jobconfigs/[entity id]/listener`.
+The aggregated message can be accessed through djmessage 'msg1' within the DataConnect process.

 ## Aggregator Configuration